Aylesham: Rugby Club

-The village has a long sporting history, with a rugby club being present in the village since 1930.
-It has played a prominent role in community life.
-Before the professionalisation of Rugby Union, Snowdown Colliery Welfare Rugby football Club (a name that dates back to when Snowdown Colliery was open) would play teams such as Blackheath F.C., Wasps RFC and Canterbury RFC.
-Snowdown Colliery RFC has since remained true to its roots and has not become a professional club, instead concentrating of 'community rugby' provision.
+The village has a long sporting history, with a rugby club being present in the village since 1930; it has played a prominent role in community life.
+Before the professionalisation of rugby union, Snowdown Colliery Welfare Rugby Football Club (a name that dates back to when Snowdown Colliery was open) would play teams such as Blackheath F.C., Wasps RFC and Canterbury RFC.
+Snowdown Colliery Welfare RFC has since remained true to its roots and has not become a professional club, instead concentrating of community rugby provision.
 The club currently play in the London & SE Division Invicta 2 Premier - East.

-In the 2015/2016 Season, the rugby club achieved great success by gaining promotion in to Shepherd Neame Kent 1.
+In the 2015/2016 season, the rugby club achieved great success by gaining promotion in to Shepherd Neame Kent 1.
 The club also won the Kent Vase, beating Beccahamian RFC in the final at The Jack Williams Memorial Ground, Aylesford, Kent.
 The score was Snowdown Colliery 31 - 5 Beccahamian RFC, with the final being heavily attended by the community.

-In the 2016/2017 season, Snowdown Colliery RFC got in to the Kent Salver Final, which took place at The Marine Travel Ground, Merton Lane, Canterbury.
+In the 2016/2017 season, Snowdown Colliery Welfare RFC reached the Kent Salver Final, which took place at The Marine Travel Ground in Canterbury.
 Snowdown Colliery lost 17-7 to Greenwich RFC.

-Leisure Centre
+Leisure centre

 Aylesham Welfare Leisure Centre opened in 2011.
-Owned by Aylesham & Snowdown Social & Welfare Trust, West Faversham Community Association manages the operations of building; which houses a gym, bar, function room, changing facilities and showers on behalf of the Trust.
+Owned by the Aylesham & Snowdown Social & Welfare Trust, West Faversham Community Association manages the operations of building on behalf of the Trust; it houses a gym, bar, function room, changing facilities and showers.

 Aylesham Carnival Association

-Aylesham Carnival Association promotes the village to surrounding areas in Kent and beyond.

-As far as records show, the first carnival held in Aylesham was in 1929.
-Over the years, the Association has been repeatedly held in abeyance and revived until the late 1990s/early 2000s, when a period of stability emerged, with the carnival now being an annual event.
+Records show the first carnival held in Aylesham in 1929 was a Coal Queen event.
+Over the years, the Association has been repeatedly held in abeyance and revived until the late 1990s/early 2000s, when a period of stability emerged; the carnival is now an annual event.

 The Aylesham Carnival, held every September, has carnival courts from all round the country take part.
 This is normally held in conjunction with a fete, fun fair and stalls in the Market Square before the carnival commences.

 Churches

 Aylesham Baptist Church

-The Baptist Church is situated in Dorman Avenue South.
-It was built in 1927.
+The Baptist Church is situated in Dorman Avenue South and was built in 1927.
 Regular services take place on a Sunday.
-The church has a newly erected hall to the rear of the building, which is used by the community for creche's, a youth club, breakfast club, Sure Start, coffee mornings and other community events.
-The Minister is The Reverend Laura Moncaster.
+The church has a newly erected hall to the rear of the building, which is used by the community for creches, a youth club, breakfast club, Sure Start, coffee mornings and other community events.
+The minister is Reverend Laura Moncaster.

-Church of St Peter, Aylesham
+Church of St Peter

-St Peter's is situated in Dorman Avenue North.
-It was built in 1927.
-Regular services take place on a Sunday.
-The church organises a sunbeams toddler group, coffee mornings, messy church, soft play café, luncheon club and on Fridays, a Farmers Market.
-The Vicar is The Reverend Nick Ratcliffe.
+St Peter's is situated in Dorman Avenue North and was built in 1927; regular services take place on a Sunday.
+The church organises a sunbeams toddler group, coffee mornings, messy church, soft play café, luncheon club and a farmers' market on Fridays.
+The vicar is Reverend Nick Ratcliffe.